barton-willis/asymptotic_expansion/README.md

 Without using the `asymptotic_expansion` package, Maxima is unable to determine the limits of the antiderivative.
 And that forces Maxima to try methods other than the fundamental theorem of calculus.
 With the `asymptotic_expansion` package, Maxima can find the limits of the antiderivative, but Maxima fails to notice that the antiderivative isn't valid on the entire real line.

 I have not yet developed good tests for this code.
 Until I do, this code isn't ready for serious work.

+Additionally, the file `simplimexpt` is a new implementation of the function that computes the limit of an exponential function.